How to engineer a quantum wavefunction: Uniformity Principles in Analogue Quantum Simulation

 \subsection{Empirical Quantum Types}

-Let us then consider a physical uniformity principle that cuts across material types based on independently established empirical evidence.
+In this section we will consider a physical uniformity principle that cuts across material types based on independently established empirical evidence.
 This uniformity principle gains its inferential power by leveraging the validity of quantum theory in a well-characterised regime.
 The predictions of quantum theory have been confirmed to extremely high precision and at scales ranging from the size of the constituents of atoms to mechanical oscillators.
-Scientists can reliably exploit quantum phenomena to build extremely precise clocks with an accuracy of $10^{-14}$ Hz \citep{ludlow_optical_2015}, and measure ever so slight signals due to gravitational waves using squeezed light \citep{aasi_enhanced_2013}.
-In short, we are well justified to hold high confidence in the validity of quantum theory, and knowledge of its applicability.
+In short, we are well justified to hold high confidence in the validity of quantum theory at the relevant scales, and knowledge of its applicability.

-As we will argue, this confidence in quantum theory can be used to justify a hybrid between our definitions of empirical and universality types, the notion of an \emph{Empirical Quantum Type}. \begin{description} \item[Empirical Quantum Type] Two token systems are of the same \emph{empirical quantum type}, in a given parameter regime and with respect to given experimental prescriptions, if the same quantum mechanical model can be deployed in that parameter regime to provide an empirically adequate description of the systems for the experimental prescriptions. \end{description} This definition allows for the possibility that the two systems at hand may be of different material types since, as explicitly illustrated by our case study, there clearly are cases in which the same quantum model can be deployed to provide an empirically adequate description of systems with very different material constitution.
-In general, what we would expect is that in the two cases the quantum mechanical state of the systems can be adequately described by the same wavefunction, that is, such that the properties of this wavefunction when measured in the same setting result in approximately the same outcomes for the two systems.
-While the material constitution of tokens of a quantum type might differ, we are confident that all tokens are described within the same \emph{modelling framework} across a certain parameter regime, namely, quantum theory.
+As we will argue, this confidence in quantum theory can be used to justify a `quantum' notion of empirical type parallel to the idea of a universality type, the notion of an \emph{Empirical Quantum Type}. \begin{description} \item[Empirical Quantum Type] Two token systems are of the same \emph{empirical quantum type}, in a given parameter regime and with respect to given experimental prescriptions, if the same quantum mechanical model can be deployed in that parameter regime to provide an empirically reliable description of the systems for the experimental prescriptions. \end{description} Importantly, this definition allows for the possibility that the two systems at hand may be of different material types since, as explicitly illustrated by our case study, there clearly are cases in which the same quantum model can be employed to provide an empirically reliable description of systems with very different material constitution in the appropriate parameter regime.

-This constitutes a uniformity principle that can be exploited in inductive inferences regarding individual tokens in a similar way as universality arguments can.
-In contrast to universality arguments, which rely on \emph{non-empirical} considerations, there is a concrete \emph{empirical} basis for this uniformity principle.
-As we elaborate below, the quantum uniformity principle allows for external validation of analogue quantum simulations employing empirical quantum types in an inductive argument.